Childhood Illness Policy

 At Truly Scrumptious, we promote the good health of children attending nursery and take the necessary steps to prevent the spread of infection.

-This policy has been devised to ensure that children who become unwell at nursery are treated ssensitively and with respect.
-It also helps us to help us to protect other children from illness and the spread of infection.
+This policy has been devised to ensure that children who become unwell at nursery are treated sensitively and with respect.
+It also helps us to help us to protect other children and staff from illnesses and the spread of infection.

 If a child requires medicine, we will obtain information about the child’s needs to this (see Administration of Medication Policy)

 Parents/carers are required to inform the nursery where they can be reached in the event of an accident/sudden illness.
-However, on occasions it may be impossible to contact a parent/career in an emergency, we will make every effort to contact every named person on the child’s emergency contact list, failing this, parents/carers are required to provide the Manager with signed permission for the setting to act in their absence.
+When parents are co-parenting or parallel parenting, both parents will be called simultaneously, However, on occasions it may be impossible to contact a parent/carer in an emergency, we will make every effort to contact the next named person and so on until we have made contact, failing this, parents/carers are required to provide the Manager with signed permission for the setting to act in their absence.

 If a child becomes seriously ill or injured during his/her attendance at the nursery, the nursery reserves the right to call for emergency assistance and, if necessary, remove him/her to hospital and give permission for emergency treatment to be administered.
 If we must take your child to hospital because of an illness or accident, we will do our utmost to inform you immediately (using the details on your Application Form).
 It is therefore vital that this information is kept up to date and that you inform us of your timetable/whereabouts.
 Please inform the Manager of any changes to these details as soon as possible.
 Please inform us as soon as possible if your child will be absent for a long period due to illness.